nav2018nav/Honest-Work/content/about/about-honest-work.md

     Honest Work has been set up to help more workers change their companies for the better.
 Here you can: \[**_LINKS\]_**

     * find information and resources on how your company may be contributing to global problems and what they can do to change
-    * learn how to go about advocating for change internally and getting colleagues on board
+    * learn how to go about advocating for change internally and get colleagues on board
     * join an online community of fellow workers for support, advice and learning
     * subscribe below to a monthly newsletter on the latest in employee activism, with tips and opportunities to make a difference